pytorch-fdn/foundation-programs/README.md

 ## 📌 Programs Managed
 - **PyTorch Ambassador Program** – This program is now closed.
 Program details are available in the [repository](https://github.com/pytorch-fdn/ambassador-program).
+- **OSPO Academic Outreach** – A program focused on engaging academia and open-source collaboration.
+Learn more in the [HERE](https://github.com/pytorch-fdn/foundation-programs/blob/main/ospo-academic-outreach/README.md).

 ## 📝 Submit a Nomination
 The PyTorch Ambassador Program is now closed.